House of Four Pillars

 During the early 20th century, the house was owned by John Ormand, a Toledo attorney and Maumee civic leader, who was instrumental in bringing the Carnegie Library to Maumee.
 After Ormand's death, the house sat empty for several years and fell into significant disrepair.
 William M. Hankins purchased the House of Four Pillars in 1941.
 He and his family brought the historic home back to a livable condition and began the work of restoring it.
 William's son Bruce, and Bruce's wife Joan, purchased the home in 1969 and continued to make improvements, including the restoration of the four pillars and porch.
 Frederick and Susan Collar bought the house from Bruce and Joan in 1996 and continue as stewards of this historic residence and property.

 The House of Four Pillars is on the National Register of Historic Places.
 Based on oral histories, this home was part of the Underground Railroad.
 The Toledo area was a critical layover for slaves escaping to freedom before the Civil War.
 Our region was a direct link from Kentucky and Indiana to Michigan and Canada.
 Lucas and Wood counties had a robust underground railroad, mainly operated by Quakers who provided food, shelter, water, and directions to the next station.

-Due to the clandestine nature of the Underground Railroad, most stories weren't recorded until 50 years later, but there are many homes in our area said to be part of a local network offering shelter and aid to escaped slaves on their way to Canada from the 1830s until end of the Civil War.
-In this particular case, escaping slaves made their way to this house from the Maumee River through a deep ravine which led to the basement.
+Due to the clandestine nature of the Underground Railroad, most stories weren't recorded until years after the local conductors were gone, still several area residences were said to be part of a local network offering shelter and aid to escaped slaves on their way to Canada from the 1830s until end of the Civil War.
+In this particular case, escaping slaves made their way to this house from the Maumee River through a deep ravine that led to the basement.